Moses Leota: Background

 Leota was born in Auckland, New Zealand raised in Mount Roskill, Moses Leota moved to Sydney at the age of 13.

-He is of Samoan descent and was raised in Penrith, New South Wales, Australia.
+He is of Samoan descent and was also raised in Penrith, New South Wales, Australia.

+Before moving to Australia, he played for the Mt Albert Lions, and played rugby union for Roskill Districts.

-He played his junior rugby league for the St Mary's Saints, before being signed by the Penrith Panthers.
+He then moved to Australia and played his junior rugby league for the St Mary's Saints, before being signed by the Penrith Panthers.

 Playing career

 Early career

 In 2014 and 2015, Leota played for the Penrith Panthers' NYC team.

 2016

 In 2016, Leota graduated to the Penrith's Intrust Super Premiership NSW team.
 In round 14 of the 2016 NRL season, he made his NRL debut for Penrith against the Manly-Warringah Sea Eagles.
 In November, he extended his contract with Penrith from the end of 2017 until the end of 2019.

 2017

 Leota made 10 appearances for Penrith in the 2017 NRL season as the club finished 7th on the table.
 Leota played in both finals games for Penrith as the club was eliminated in the second week by Brisbane.